 Why Do I Need An Audit?

-An audit will also help uncover long-term opportunities that might not be utilized right now.
-This could be beta features, a/b testing your ads or landing page, and even making sure you are creating mobile content.
+- Uncover long-term opportunities that might not be utilized right now.
+These could be beta features, a/b testing your ads or landing page, and even making sure you are creating mobile content.

 Who Should Do My Audit?

 This guide is intended for someone who is not new to paid media but wants to make sure everything is working perfectly in their account.
 You could also be looking to brush up or grow your skills.
-If you are brand new to paid media and have never looked at an advertising account before, then this guide could be overwhelming for you.
-You can check out some training on Google Ads to start.
+If you are brand new to paid media and have never looked at an advertising account before, this guide could be overwhelming for you, and we’d recommend checking out some training on Google Ads to start.

 Below is how we, at Take Some Risk, always review an account when we take over from another agency or are hired directly from the client.
 This guide also works if we are building an account from scratch across the main advertising platforms for a client.
 When we do an audit, we look at every campaign in an account and do not spot check.